 You can see from the above menu that the diet is extremely restrictive and low in calories.
 Substitutions are allowed, but you need to be careful that you do not significantly alter the daily calorie allotment or the diet will not be as effective.

 If you want to try the diet but don’t eat meat, you can substitute beans or eggs for the meat portions.
 Don’t like bananas?
 Have an apple or orange instead.
-Try to substitute like foods for like foods.
+Try to substitute like food groups for like food groups.
 For example, don’t substitute grains for vegetables or fruit for meat.

 The Difficulty of Sticking to the Military Diet Plan

 Like many fad diets, the challenge to staying on this diet is actually following the food recommendations.
 I have tried a lot of diets over the years.
 And anytime I tried a fad diet such as this one I did well on the first day, so-so on the second day, and I binged on chocolate and chips by the third day.

 If you are really committed to trying this diet, I recommend emptying your pantry and refrigerator of junk food.
 Then purchase what you need for the next three days and do your best to stick with the recommended foods.

-If you are not used to eating at the calorie levels the diet provides, you will get hungry.
+If you are not used to eating at the calorie intake levels the diet provides, you will get hungry.
 And if you are like most people, when you get too hungry, you eat a lot at one time.
 There are no nutritious snack options in the diet to assuage your hunger, so you’re going to have to handle the inevitable hunger as best you can if you insist on trying the diet.

 I cannot recommend this diet for several reasons.